Rezayov/Config-Collector/README.md

   * API_HASH
   * Session files

+* Proxy testing runs local clients – no data leaves your machine except the test HTTP request through the proxy.

 ---

 # 🧩 Extending the Project

 You can easily extend it to:

-* Add `vmess://` extraction
+* Add `vmess://` extraction (already supported in tester but not in checker?
+Checker regex only covers vless, trojan, ss.
+You can extend regex.)
 * Add database storage
 * Add automatic scheduler (cron)
 * Deploy to VPS
-* Integrate proxy checker
-* Add Telegram bot output channel
+* Add Telegram bot to receive working configs
 * Build dashboard UI
+* Add more sophisticated proxy testing (speed, latency, region)

 ---